PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Here's some recommended further reading around product growth and user engagement:

-- **[How to achieve B2B product market fit](/blog/how-to-product-market-fit)**: There's no universal standard for achieving market fit, but this guide introduces problem-solving techniques to help you find it for a B2B product.
+- **[How to achieve B2B product-market fit](/blog/how-to-product-market-fit)**: There's no universal standard for achieving market fit, but this guide introduces problem-solving techniques to help you find it for a B2B product.

-- **[Dave McClure's original Startup Metrics for Pirates deck](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-nov-2010):** McClure refined his original deck from its inception in 2007.
-This version is from 2010.

 - **[The most useful B2B product metrics for SaaS companies](/blog/b2b-saas-product-metrics):** Need help choosing the right metrics for your product?
 This guide looks specifically at product metrics and which ones are worth measuring.

-- **[Why Focusing Too Much on Acquisition Will Kill Your Mobile Startup](https://phiture.com/mobilegrowthstack/why-focusing-on-acquistion-will-kill-your-mobile-startup-e8b5fbd81724/?utm_source=pocket_mylist):** This 2017 article remixes the AARRR framework, placing a greater emphasis on retention and activation.
-It's particularly relevant for mobile app startups.

 - **[How to work out what your users really need](/blog/how-to-work-out-what-users-need):** How to use 1:1 customer interviews, surveys, metrics and session recordings to work out what your users really need.

+[^1]: _[Startup Metrics for Pirates deck](https://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-nov-2010) – Dave McClure refined his original deck from its inception in 2007.
+This version is from 2010._